AbhishekNair050/SignSpeak-Converter/README.md

 ### Interpolation

-The sub-sequences are interpolated to a fixed length (100 frames) using linear interpolation with the `interpolate` function.
+The sub-sequences are interpolated to a fixed length (100 frames) using linear interpolation with the `interpolate` function, then they are furhter sequenced to 120 frames length.
 This ensures consistent input shapes for the model.

 ### Label Encoding